 A four-year letterwinner for the Bemidji State men’s swimming and diving team, Joel Olander was a four-time All-Northern Intercollegiate Conference selection as a diver.
 A conference one-meter and three-meter champion, he earned NAIA and American College Coaches Association All-America honors in 1978, 1980 and 1981.
 Olander left Bemidji State as its three-meter diving record-holder with a 309.65 set in 1980.
 In addition, he helped lead the Beavers to four conference championships and four straight appearances in the NAIA championships (1978, 1979, 1980 and 1981).
 Olander was also a member of Bemidji State’s 1979-80 men’s swimming and diving team that was enshrined into the BSU Athletics Hall of Fame in 2015.

 A six-time letterwinner on the track, Risberg competed in both indoor and outdoor track and field for the Beavers from 1993-96.
-She earned the first two of her seven event conference championships in 1994 when she posted a mark of 17-feet, 10-inches in the long jump and cleared 5-feet, 3-inches in the high jump indoors en route to recognition as an All-American in the event by the USTFCCCA.
-She repeated as the NSIC champion in both events the following indoor season, which included a career-best high jump mark of 5-feet, 4-inches and a personal-best long jump of 17-feet, 8-and-3/4 inches.
-As a captain of the team in 1996, she again won the NSIC outdoor long jump title and was selected as BSU’s Most Valuable Player.
-As a multi-even athlete, she recorded a score of 4,093 to claim the NSIC heptathlon crown and finished her career as a member of BSU’s conference champion 4x100-meter relay team.
+She earned the first two of her seven event conference championships in 1994.
+That same season she advanced to the national finals in the long jump and high jump earning NCAA All-American honors in the high jump with a leap of 5-feet-8 1/2 inches.
+She repeated as the NSIC champion in both events the following indoor season and finished as runner-up in the triple jump.
+As a captain of the team in 1996, she again won the NSIC outdoor long jump title and was selected as BSU's Most Valuable Player.
+As a multi-event athlete, she claimed the NSIC heptathlon crown and finished her career as a member of BSU's conference champion 4x100-meter relay team.
+Her career best of 4,528 in the heptathlon ranks her fifth in the BSU women's track and field record books.
+She remains a BSU record holder i three events with leaps of 19-feet, 6 3/4 inches in the long jump, 5-feet-8 1/2 inches in the high jump, both outdoors, and 18-feet-9 3/4 inches in the indoor long jump, all set in 1994.

 1981, 1983, 1985-86